fdsgabriel/ingestion_postgres_project/README.md

 # Ingestion Postgres Project

-A simple ETL project that fecth data, transform it and load into db
+An ETL project that fecth data, transform it and load it into db

 Here I used a free Kaggle repo about internet price in 2022 - 3 tables